1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsFood Systems Grants is sponsored by Elmina B. Sewall Foundation.
-Supports efforts in Maine focused on food justice, sovereignty, and nutrition equity.
+Supports efforts working in areas such as food justice and food sovereignty in Maine.

 Get alerted about grants like this